janmonschke/Bachelor-Thesis/chapters/Single Page Web Apps/request flow comparison.md

 ### REQUEST FLOW COMPARISON

 ## TRADITIONAL
-When a new page is requested, the user's browser sends a HTTP request to the server.
+When a new page is requested, the user's browser sends an HTTP request to the server.
 This request is then matched to the corresponding controller by a router.
 The controller then triggers the model-layer to retrieve the necessary data for the request from the underlying database.
 When the data has been successfully fetched, the controller triggers the view-layer to render the data into the requested view.
 Views may be constructed from several sub-views that are rendered into one layout file.
 The rendered layout is then transferred back to the browser.
 The browser completely removes the old DOM and re-renders a new DOM from the layout that just has been transferred.
 This leads to the typical blank screen in the browser when a new page is being requested.

 ## SINGLE PAGE